TownyAdvanced/TownyProvinces/README.md

 # TownyProvinces

 ## :information_source: Overview
-- :world_map: An add-on plugin for *Towny*, which makes claiming more organized, reducing staff workload and server toxicity.
+- :world_map: An add-on plugin for *Towny*, which divides the game-world into multiple 1-town-only "Provinces", thus giving every town a fair share of land, and reducing player conflicts caused by "overclaiming".

 ## :gift: Features
 - :globe_with_meridians: **Divides The Map Automatically into Provinces:**